 In 2005 the Seal family paired up with the former winemaker Steve Bailey and friends to make wine for personal consumption out of his garage.
 As the years passed we were able to source better fruit, refine our processes, and share our newfound passion with others.
 On the heels of a great 2009 crush, father and son team, Mike and Ryan started talking about sharing their passion for good wine with more than just their close friends.
-In 2010 Mike and Ryan Seal along with Ryan’s childhood friend Scott founded Sigillo Cellars, an Italian translation of their last name.
+In 2010 Mike and Ryan Seal along with Ryan’s childhood friend Scott Hussey founded Sigillo Cellars, an Italian translation of the Seal name.

-Come share the experience with us, The Sigillo Cellars Family
+Come share the experience with us, The Sigillo Cellars Family.

 Rosebud Vineyards, established in 1979, is one of the earliest to be planted on the Wahluke Slope.
 Family owned and operated for three generations, we are genuinely invested in Washington State’s wine industry.
 Location is key, and we believe that our past vintages represent the unique qualities and potential of the Wahluke Slope.
 Our vineyard location is one of the driest, warmest sites in the state.